 - Rooms will become available on the first day of classes for each semester because some students will have their contracts cancelled for failure to check into the residence hall by the required time.

-- Priority for bed spaces, which become available after opening, will be given first to students who don’t live on campus.
+- Priority for bed spaces will be given first to students who don’t live on campus.

 - Priority offers are based on two criterian: 1) if the no-show form was submitted prior to 11 a.m., priority is given to original application date.
 2) if the no-show form was submitted after no-show day, priority is given to the date and time the no-show form was submitted.
 This priority creates a waitlist and students will be contacted based on their position on the wait list as space is available.

-- Students not offered a space on the first day of classes may check with the Housing Office once a day for a status update by emailing firstname.lastname@example.org.
+- Students not offered a space on the first day of classes may check with the Housing Office once a day for a status update.

 - We will continue to offer spaces to students on the waitlist until all students have received an offer.

-Option 4: If an offer is declined and the contract is cancelled, the contract can be reinstated for the same hall.
+Option 4: If an offer is declined and the contract is cancelled, we may be able to reinstate it for the same hall.
 In order for a contract to be reinstated students must complete a request for reinstatement.
 Reinstatement is based upon availably of space and is not guaranteed.
 The student’s new priority date will be based on the date that the request was sent.

-A: Please visit the official UT Arlington Meningitis website for detalied information.
+A: Please visit the official UT Arlington Meningitis website for detailed information.

 A: All materials should be submitted as described here.